 Nancy Odendaal is an Associate Professor in the School of Architecture, Planning and Geomatics on the Masters Degree in City and Regional Planning, University of Cape Town, South Africa.
 From 2009 to 2012, she was based at the African Centre for Cities, at the University of Cape Town, where she worked on curricula reform and on building a network of planning schools across Anglophone Africa.
-This network, the Association of African Planning Schools, now has 54 members and has worked with UNHabitat and Cities Alliance in promoting more contextually relevant planning education.
-Nancy is the chair of the governing council of the Global Planning Education Association Network (GPEAN), an international umbrella body of ten regional planning schools associations.
-She is also a chartered member of the Royal Town Planning Institute (RTPI).
+This network, the Association of African Planning Schools (AAPS), now has 54 members and has worked with UNHabitat and Cities Alliance in promoting more contextually relevant planning education.
+Nancy is the co-chair of the governing council of the Global Planning Education Association Network (GPEAN), an international umbrella body of ten regional planning schools associations and incoming chair of the Association of African Planning Schools.

 Nancy’s work focuses on three, often overlapping, areas of research: spatial planning, planning education and urban infrastructure.
 She has published on the role of technology in urban change, the use of technological tools in the urban planning process and the relationship between spatial change, service delivery and networked infrastructure.
 Recent work on planning education and research methodology in Africa has reinforced an interest in the efficacy of planning practice and the role of experiential learning and practice-based research in enabling contextual relevance in planning training.
 Her current work focuses on infrastructure and spatial change in cities of the global South.